List of G.I. Joe: A Real American Hero characters: Keel-Haul

 Keel-Haul is the G.I.
 Joe Team's Admiral, and was first released as an action figure in 1985, as commander of the aircraft carrier.
 The figure was repainted and released as part of the "Battle Corps" line in 1993.
 His real name is Everett P. Colby, and he was born in Charlottesville, Virginia.
 Keel Haul's rank is that of O-9 (Vice Admiral, USN).
 He is the highest ranking G.I.
 Joe officer outside of General Joseph Colton (O-10), outranks General Hawk by two pay grades and serves as head of the Joe team when they operate out of the Flagg.

 Keel-Haul's primary military specialty is command, and his secondary military specialty is piloting.
 He graduated from Annapolis and Navy Flight School, and flew F-4 Phantoms off the Intrepid in the late 1960s.
-He attended the Naval War College in Newport, RI and the Armed Forces Staff College, and is a holder of the Navy Cross, DFC and Air Medal.
+He attended the Naval War College in Newport, RI and the Armed Forces Staff College, and is a holder of the Navy Cross, Distinguished Flying Cross, and Air Medal.
 He is a respected military historian, a nationally rated chess player, and a clarinet player of questionable talent.

 In the Marvel Comics G.I.
 Joe series, he first appeared in issue #36 (June 1985), a cameo appearance as rescue for seemingly stranded Joes.
 Keel-Haul and the USS Flagg serve as support in the first assault on Cobra Island.
 Later, Keel-Haul suggests using a captured Cobra "MAMBA" helicopter to insert a recon team onto Cobra island during the Cobra civil war.
 Keel-Haul also takes part in the conflict referred to as the "Battle of Benzheen".

 In the Devil's Due series, he serves as naval support in the second Cobra Island civil war.
 Later, he assists a Joe team in neutralizing a Cobra submarine armed with a nuclear device.
 Keel-Haul saves Wet-Suit from death after the sub-infiltration goes badly.

 Keel-Haul will be appearing in G.I.
 Joe: Ever Vigilant.